manticoresoftware/manticoresearch/manual/Functions/Arrays_and_conditions_functions.md

 ### ANY()
 `ANY(cond FOR var IN json.array)` works similar to [ALL()](../Functions/Arrays_and_conditions_functions.md#ALL%28%29) except for it returns 1 if condition is true for any element in array.

 `ANY(mva)` is a special constructor for multi value attributes.
-When used in conjunction with comparison operators it returns 1 if any of the values compared are found among the MVA values.
+When used in conjunction with comparison operators (including comparison with `IN()`) it returns 1 if any of the mva values are found among the compared values.
 ANY is used by default if no constructor is used, however a warning will be raised about missing constructor.

 `ANY(string list)` is a special operation for filtering string tags.
 Works similar to [ALL()](../Functions/Arrays_and_conditions_functions.md#ALL%28%29) except if condition is true for the case when any tag of tested expression match.